 HD streams and high bitrate streams take significantly more CPU resources to capture and encode.

-If you find your stream is dropping frames, you most likely are over-taxing your encoder.
-Reducing the input resolution size and or reducing your stream output resolution and bitrate can fix this issue.
+Reducing the input resolution size and or reducing your stream output resolution and bitrate can fix these issues.

 Frame Rate / Frames Per Second (FPS)